- Governments and cybersecurity

 Individuals must understand the risks associated with using devices, sharing information online, and conducting any form of online business.

 As a general rule, it’s better for individuals not to provide personal details unless they are sure of who is receiving them.
-Along similar lines, information about passwords, PINs, or bank account details should only be given when absolutely necessary.
+Along similar lines, information about passwords, PINs, or bank account details should only be given when necessary.

 Individuals should not rely on companies and the government to keep them safe.
 Cybersecurity must be everyone’s responsibility.
 In general, people should do the following to keep themselves safe online: